We think great insurance is a critical part of how we take care of each other here.

 - Bariatric surgery is covered if it is medically necessary.

-- Gender reassignment surgery and other transgender-related care is covered if medically necessary.
+- Gender affirmation surgery and other transgender-related care is covered if medically necessary.

 I wish these answers were even more inclusive, because otherwise, we’re pretty proud of our insurance at Glowforge.
 As a startup, we buy the very best insurance available to us for our team.
 Beyond that, we can’t get additions to the standard coverage list.
 When we get bigger, we intend to do that.
 For now, we’re doing what we can: we chose the plan that we could find with the most coverage for our employees, present and future.